semprag/semprag.github.io/basics.md

     \bibliography{your-references}

-If you have a system-wide BibTeX file elsewhere, accessible to your LaTeX library, that is fine too.
+If you have a system-wide BibTeX file somewhere else that's accessible to your LaTeX library, that is fine too.
-However, when submitting your article, you will need to include your `.bib` file
+However, when submitting your article, you will need to include whatever `.bib` file you use here.

 ## Addresses

 Full author addresses appear at the end of each article.
-They are specified as follows:
+They are specified in an `addresses` environment, which consists of `address` environments:

     \begin{addresses}
       \begin{address}